developing-bioinformatics/R4bio/exercises/Knitr-BBS-R.md

 5. Add a text section briefly describing the two datasets you are going to use.
 6. Download and place the Breeding Bird Survey data from the course eLearn page into the directory where you are saving this Rmarkdown file.
-Unzip the folder and look for the files:
+Unzip the folder and look for the files: routes.zip (unzip this) --> routes.csv

    OR: Add a  code chunk to download the Breeding Bird Survey data using the `rdataretriever` package.
 Instructions for installing this package